redwoodjs/redwood/packages/codemods/README.md

 })
 ```

-2. `matchInlineTransformSnapshot` - very similar to above, but use this incase you want to just provide your fixtures inline
+2. `matchInlineTransformSnapshot`—very similar to above, but use this in case you want to just provide your fixtures inline

 ```js
   it('Modifies imports (inline)', () => {